-You can email us at taxforms@irs.gov.
+You can email us at \taxforms@irs.gov(the asterisk must be included in the address).
 Please put "Publications Comment" on the subject line.

 You can write to us at the following address:

 Internal Revenue Service TE/GE and Specialty Forms and Publications Branch SE:W:CAR:MP:T:T 1111 Constitution Ave.
 NW, IR-6406 Washington, DC 20224